danielehc/katacoda-scenarios/secure_consul_acl/step5.md

 }
 ```

 This policy will permit the registration of all nodes with a name starting with `client-`.
-This permits you to reuse a single token across all your clients, or to combine this policy with more specific ones for the single client agent to generate specific tokens.

 Create the policy and token with the `consul acl` command.